bmaunde/guidelines/erp-magento-integration-guide.md

 The above JSON is for illustration purposes .
 More information on each of the nodes is given below and is also included in the Connector Integration Guide.

 The framework that will make the requests to the Connector to send data to Magento should build the above structure and send it as the request body in JSON format.
-Likewise, the receiving API(s) should be able to
+Likewise, the receiving API(s) should be able to read the payload and process it as required.

 #### Metadata
 The metadata describes the object, action and systems in action.
-This should be constructued from the object names and actions listed in API Data Reference for the corresponding API
+This should be constructued from the object names and actions listed in API Data Reference for the corresponding API.
+Please refer to the Connector Integration Guide for more information on how to build this structure.

 #### Data
 The data node can either be an Object or an Array.
 This means that you can one or more records for an object as needed ( with a single object sent as an object or a single entry in an array).
+When sending multiple records, an array should be ys=

 ### Response Construction